nicohlr/ipychart/docs/docs/user_guide/configuration.md

 }
 ```

-You can spcify padding on each side of the chart if you use a dict:
+You can spcify padding on each side of the chart if you use a dictionary:

 ``` py
 options = {